ombori/grid-docs/console/releasenotes/README.md

 ## 2023-05-04

 ### Installations and Analytics Dashboards
-- Date from and date to support for the monitoring status history widget suppor
+- Date from and date to support for the monitoring status history widget support

 ## 2023-05-03